BBualdo/Life-is-a-Game/README.md

 15. I restructurized my code a little and provided **Context** to handle the user authentication.
 Still have to implement middleware to protect unauthorized pages.
 16. Finally, I decided to use middleware-like approach.
 I made folder's group named _pages_ and there are 2 another groups: _auth_ and _protected_.
 Now, whenever user is logged in or not, layout in _pages_ group will decide where to redirect the user.
 17. I have displayed user name using getCurrentUser method when user is signed in.
+18. I stored userData in user **Context** to avoid code repetition and allow different pages get info about user using `useUser` hook.

 #### Home Page